LobbyOS/server/contents/apps/lobby-server/src/data/docs/quick.md

 * The first step is to verify that all dependencies of Lobby is met

-  If everything is satisfied, a "Proceed To Installation" button is seen at the far bottom.
+  If everything is satisfied, a "Proceed To Installation" button will be available at the far bottom of page

 * In the second step, you have to provide your Database credentials.

-  Double check before continuing
+  Double check before continuing.
+The database will be created if it doesn't exist.

 * Setup will create tables in the given database and will also create a "config.php" file

 * After Setup is finished, a message will be shown to Proceed.

-  Congratulations, you have successfuly installed Lobby.
+  Congratulations, you have successfuly installed Lobby !

 ## Common Problems

 ### 404 Not Found Error

 Sometimes, when you visit **[//lobby.dev](//lobby.dev)**, a 404 error is shown.
-This is because the rules in **.htaccess** is not active.To make it active, you must edit the configuration file.
+This is because the rules in **.htaccess** is not active.
+To make it active, you must edit the configuration file.

 For this run the following command to edit the config file :

 ```
-gksudo gedit /etc/apache2/apache2.conf
+sudo nano /etc/apache2/apache2.conf
 ```
 Search for **Directory /var/www** and under the found string replace :